-In December 2001, we made a \$300,000 equity investment in Molecular Medicine BioServices, Inc. for 714,286 shares of Series A Preferred stock, and at December 31, 2006, these shares represent 3.7% of total equity in the company.
+In December 2001, we made a \$300,000 equity investment in Molecular Medicine BioServices, Inc. for 714,286 shares of Series A Preferred stock.
 In September 2004, we recorded a \$150,000 reduction in the carrying value of our investment in Molecular Medicine BioServices, Inc., and included the loss in other income (expense).
+In May 2007, we entered into an agreement to sell our investment in Molecular Medicine BioServices, Inc. and received proceeds of \$452,000 related to the sale.
+In September 2007, we received \$50,000 of additional proceeds related to the sale of our investment.
+As a result of the sale, we recognized a gain on the sale of \$352,000 included in the Consolidated Statements of Operations.